joshrandall8478/joshrandall8478.github.io/src/pages/posts/jellyfin_rocky_linux.md

 <a class=button href="https://jellyfin.joshrandall.net">Go to JRH Jellyfin</a>

-> This article was updated to correct misinformation about Rocky Linux, which is <u>not</u> a fork of CentOS.
-It is a rebuild of Red Hat Enterprise Linux (RHEL).
+> *Update 1/4/23: This article was updated to correct misinformation about Rocky Linux, which is <u>not</u> a fork of CentOS.
+It is a rebuild of Red Hat Enterprise Linux (RHEL).*

 Our Jellyfin instance went down numerous times over break, mainly due to a mistake I made thinking I could switch Ubuntu LTS to Ubuntu latest.
 My guess as to what happened, was that this caused major issues to the kernal (which, I didn't think about both Ubuntu versions having separate kernals).
 This caused the server to crash numerous times, and I was forced to reinstall the OS.
 A friend who has donated drives and computers to the server (thanks Chris 🙏🏼) suggested me to try [Rocky Linux](https://rockylinux.org/), which is a rebuild of Red Hat Enterprise Linux (RHEL).
 At least for right now, I am very pleased with the project (and am definitely pleased with [Cockpit](https://cockpit-project.org/)), especially since things are running very stable at the moment.